Perinatal depression or anxiety

 Key points about perinatal depression or anxiety

-• Perinatal depression or anxiety is moderate to severe depression or anxiety experienced during pregnancy or within the first year or so after childbirth.
+• Perinatal depression or anxiety is depression or anxiety experienced during pregnancy or within the first year or so after childbirth.
+It can also happen after a miscarriage.

 • About 10% of fathers may also develop perinatal depression and or anxiety.